TextSLAM: Visual SLAM with Planar Text Features: Conclusion Future work

-We present a visual SLAM method that tightly coupled with the novel text features.
+We present a novel visual SLAM method tightly coupled with the planar text features.
 Experiments have been conducted in both artificial indoor cases with ground truth and real world scenes.
-The results show that our text-based SLAM method performs better than point-only SLAM method does, especially in blurry video sequences that caused by fast camera motions.
-However, the localization performance gain is not as large as we expected in the the indoor tests, even when point-based methods generate very noisy point clouds.
+The results show that our text-based SLAM method performs better than point-only SLAM method does, especially in blurry video sequences caused by rapid camera motions.
+However, the localization performance gain is not as large as we expected in the indoor tests, even when point-based methods generate very noisy point clouds.
 This could be that camera pose estimation is less sensitive to noisy points because robust approaches are usually involved.
-Nevertheless, the results show that our method generates much more accurate 3D text maps than does the loosely-coupled method that based on the state-of-the-art visual SLAM system.
-Future work includes acquiring real world datasets with highly accurate ground truth and also incorporate text-based loop closing in our tighly-coupled method.
+Nevertheless, the results demonstrate that our method generates much more accurate 3D text maps than the loosely-coupled method based on the state-of-the-art visual SLAM system.
+Future work includes incorporating text semantics into our system and acquiring real world datasets with highly accurate ground truth for quantitative evaluation.